amaranth-lang/amaranth/docs/glossary.rst

  **DUT (Device under test)**
   A physical chip or logic circuit being tested at :ref:'simulation<Simulation>`.

-  The results of the testing can result in a chip being given a grade to represent the extent to which it meets tolerance values.
+  Testing can result in a chip being given a grade to represent the extent to which it met tolerance values.

 .. _Elaboration: